ulshv/go-service/README.md

 with Go (stdlib) and JS (React) to my future employers.

-I'll try to keep the code both clean and simple, for the reviewers of the source, as well as for developers who'd like to bootstrap their online store based on this implementation.
+I'll try to keep the code both clean and simple, for the reviewers of the source code, as well as for developers who'd want to bootstrap their online store app based on this implementation.

 # Tech stack
 - Go (stdlib)
 - TypeScript
 - React/Next.js
 - Postgres

 (Potentially):
 - Redis
 - RabbitMQ